 - Maintain thyroid health.
 Hypothyroidism is common in perimenopause.
 Check your thyroid and make sure you get thyroid nutrients in your diet.

 - Grow a healthy gut microbiome.
-Friendly bacteria are major workers in metabolizing our hormones.
+Friendly bacteria are vital workers in metabolizing our hormones.
 They also balance our blood sugar and keep our mood in check.
 Maintain a healthy gut with probiotics, prebiotics, spirulina and chlorella in your diet.
 Make sure to watch out for candida overgrowth because it may ruin your stomach’s normal flora.

 - Back up your adrenal glands.
 Our adrenal glands are our lifesavers when our ovaries start faltering.
 We can support our adrenals by managing stress better and lowering our sugar intake.
 Consuming vitamin C, vitamin B5 and chromium rich foods can also help!
 Licorice also helps regulate adrenal function, but take it in moderation, because it causes puffy eyes and swelling!
+It raises blood pressure too!

 - Make deep breathing a habit.
 Deep breathing is a great way to calm down and settle our stress response.
 Breathe in, expand your diaphragm and use your stomach muscles to breathe out.
 Deep breathing is best done slowly and for atleast one minute or more daily.